Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Undead/Briar-Elves/Undead-Briar-Elf-Slayer.md

 traits:
     - name: "Counterstrike"
       desc: "When the briar elf is targeted by an opportunity attack, it makes a thorn claws attack against the creature that is targeting it first."
-    - name: "Humanoid Nature"
+    - name: "Undead Nature"
-      desc: "The briar elf can make the Bramble Bow ranged attack."
+      desc: "This monster’s type is [UNDEAD].
+Provided it is next to a tree, this monster can teleport to a different nearby tree as a move action."
 nastier_traits:
     - name: "Thorny carapace"
       desc: "When an attacker misses this monster with a melee attack, the attacker takes 12 damage."